mecies/vulcanizer/client/README.md

 # vulcanizer (client only readme)

-> Our extraordinary vulcano project
+> Our extraordinary volcano project

 ## Build Setup